tcbrindle/NanoRange/README.md

 assert(std::equal(vec2.begin(), vec2.end(), vec1.begin()); // Crash!
 ```

-The full four-iterator or range-based versions of these calls should be preferred.
-In line with CMCSTL2, NanoRange provides the three-iterator versions, but marks
-them as `[[deprecated]]`.
+These functions are annotated with the `[[deprecated]]` attribute in Nanorange.
 If you find these deprecation warnings annoying, you
 can disable them by defining the preprocessor symbol  `NANORANGE_NO_DEPRECATION_WARNINGS`
 before `#include`-ing `nanorange.hpp`.